cloudfoundry/docs-bosh/content/tips.md

 This problem can occur due to:

-- blocked network connectivity between the Agent on a new VM and NATS (typically the Director VM)
+- blocked network connectivity between the Agent on a new VM and NATS (typically the Director VM).
+See below info for Stemcells newer than [ INSERT VERSIONS ONCE RELEASED ].
+These limit network traffic to the NATS endpoint to membership in a specific CGROUP.
+    ```shell
+    # To add your SSH Session to the NATS Access CGROUP you can execute the below steps.
+    # This will work EXCLUSIVELY for the SSH Session that executes the command and does
+    # not persist across SSH Sessions/Connections.
+    # Once SSH'ed onto a failing VM
+    # DIRECTOR IP // NATS IP == 10.0.0.6
+    nc 10.0.0.6 4222 -v
+    # (times out)
+    sudo su
+    source /var/vcap/bosh/etc/nats-access-helper.sh
+    permit_nats_access
+    nc 10.0.0.6 4222 -v
+    # Connection to 10.0.0.6 4222 port [tcp/*] succeeded!
+    # INFO {....}
+    ```
 - bootstrapping problem on the VM and/or wrong configuration of the Agent
 - blocked or slow boot times of the VM